Cross Blitz

 Cross Blitz is a digital collectible card game and role-playing video game hybrid developed by Tako Boy Studios and published by The Arcade Crew and Gamera Games.
-It was released in early access on November 29, 2023, for Windows.
+It was released in early access on November 29, 2023, for Windows, and saw a full release on November 24, 2025.
 Set in the fantasy world of Crossdawn Isle, the game is split into multiple single-player campaigns called Fables, each connected to each other, but following a different protagonist.
 It also includes Tusk Tales, a roguelite mode resembling Slay the Spire in which players choose a mercenary and attempt to beat bosses in different areas of the world while building their deck.
 While a third mode involving online multiplayer had been planned, it was later cancelled due to the first two modes becoming so large in scope.
-The game was positively received by critics, who praised the gameplay, graphics and music, despite noting its similarity to other titles.
+The game was positively received by critics, who praised the gameplay, graphics and music, despite noting its similarity to many other titles in the genre.